Freight Shipping from Fort Worth to Mobile

 How much does it cost to ship freight from Fort Worth to Mobile?

-Full truckload (FTL) rates from Fort Worth, TX to Mobile, AL currently range from $1,576-$1,942 for a standard dry van load over the 733-mile route.
+Full truckload (FTL) rates from Fort Worth, TX to Mobile, AL currently range $1,576-$1,942 (roughly $2.16-$2.68 per mile over 733 miles).
 LTL shipments typically cost $603-$1,023 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Worth to Mobile?

-Standard FTL transit from Fort Worth to Mobile is approximately 13 hrs by truck over 733 miles.
+Standard FTL transit from Fort Worth to Mobile is approximately 13 hrs by truck over 733 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Alliance Intermodal Facility to CSX Mobile Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Fort Worth to Mobile freight?